 - Cats don’t like loud noises.
-If you have some loose change lying around, put it in a small aluminum box.
+If you have some loose change, put it in a small aluminum box.
 Every time you see your cat start to play with an ornament, shake the box.
 Eventually (like Pavlov’s dog), they will associate playing with the Christmas tree equals loud annoying noise.

 - Remove the lights, ornaments, and tree stand.
 Lay the tree on a tarp.